librenms/librenms/doc/Extensions/Applications.md

 3. Restart snmpd on your host

-It is worth noting that you whant to protect this file for open vieuw for outsiders
+It is worth noting that you whant to protect this file for open vieuw for outsiders and set it in a other part then libreNMS install, as off the premissions warning and can by exident be removed if u use the script `./scripts/github-remove -d`

 The application should be auto-discovered as described at the top of the page.
 If it is not, please follow the steps set out under `SNMP Extend` heading top of page.